Plantur 39 Review: Can Caffeine Regrow Hair?

 Glycerin and panthenol may support a healthy scalp environment, as we documented in our review of another hair growth brand called ScalpMED, but we can’t find any clinical evidence that these ingredients directly cause hair growth.

-Fragrance is included in this product and we already shared our concerns about this ingredient in the previous analysis section.
+Fragrance is included in this product, and we already shared our concerns about this ingredient in the previous Ingredient Analysis section.

 BHT is a synthetic preservative with a metabolite that was clinically shown to be a “tumor promoter” in animal studies.